pneibaur/pneibaur/README.md

 </div>

 <p>
-  I'm a people person that loves to create full-stack applications, with an eye for front-end design!
+  I'm a full-stack software engineer with an eye for front-end design.
 I completed a 3-month software engineering immersive bootcamp at General Assembly, and designed four of my own projects during the process.
 </p>
 <p>
 Come check out my